 Gwalior was the first halt of our Trip 2.
-The drive from Meerut to Gwalior was more than eight hr so we decided to take a night halt at Agra and continue to Gwalior next morning.
-The halt in Agra was utilised by a quick visit to Taj Mahal and Agra Fort that will be shared subsequently.
-Next morning on the way to Gwalior we halted at places less known for their architecture but famous for bandits and outlaws.
-These are the three places Padhavali, Bateshwar and Mitawali in Morena district of Madhya Pradesh.
+The drive from Meerut to Gwalior was more than eight hr so we decided to take a night halt at Agra and continue to Gwalior the next morning.
+The halt in Agra was utilised by a quick visit to the Taj Mahal and Agra Fort which will be shared subsequently.
+The next morning on the way to Gwalior we halted at places less known for their architecture but famous for bandits and outlaws.
+These are the three places Padhavali, Bateshwar, and Mitawali in the Morena district of Madhya Pradesh.
 We never expected them to be so beautiful.

-From Agra it will take two and half hr to reach Gwalior but it took more than four hours for us, reason was the detour for the hidden gems.
-From Agra we moved on NH44 which directly connects to Gwalior via Morena.
-(Fact : NH44 is also a part of AH43, Where AH stands for Asian Highways).
-Amazingly on NH44 you can actually stand at such location where your one feet is in Uttar Pradesh and another in Rajasthan while your eyes looking into Madhya Pradesh.
-Passing the (in)famous ‘chambal ki ghati‘ at banks of Chambal river you leave Rajasthan behind and enter into Madhya Pradesh.
+From Agra, it will take two and a half hr to reach Gwalior but it took more than four hours for us, reason was the detour for the hidden gems.
+From Agra, we moved to NH44 which directly connects to Gwalior via Morena.
+(Fact: NH44 is also a part of AH43, Where AH stands for Asian Highways).
+Amazingly on NH44, you can actually stand at such a location where one foot is in Uttar Pradesh and another in Rajasthan while your eyes look into Madhya Pradesh.
+Passing the (in)famous ‘chambal ki ghati‘ at the banks of the Chambal river you leave Rajasthan behind and enter Madhya Pradesh.
 For Padhavali leave NH44 at Lohgarh after Nurabad bridge.

-We all know where Khajuraho is and what it is famous for?
+We all know where Khajuraho is and what it is famous for.
 But does anybody knows where is mini Khajuraho?
 It’s a place called Padhavali.
 As per the historians, it was a Shiv temple of which only the temple built for Nandi is left.
 Every inch of space inside the temple narrates a story.
-It has 4 chambers depicting all four era in Indian mythology.
-(Interesting fact : You can even find pictures depicting the game of Polo.
+It has 4 chambers depicting all four eras in Indian mythology.
+(Interesting fact: You can even find pictures depicting the game of Polo.
 Why it is interesting?
-The temple is built somewhere around 10 Century A.D.)
-This one place you must visit to witness the preciseness of our sculptors, who even sculpted about ‘Kalyug’.
+The temple is built somewhere around the 10 Century A.D.)
+This is one place you must visit to witness the preciseness of our sculptors, who even sculpted about ‘Kalyug’.

 Bateshwar Hindu Temples

-Just 01 KM drive from Padhavali are group of Bateshwar Hindu temples.
+Just 01 KM drive from Padhavali is a group of Bateshwar Hindu temples.
 There are approx 200 temples dedicated to Lord Shiva and Lord Vishnu.
 Very few of them have stood the test of time.
-The Archaeological Survey of India are doing a good job and have restored approx 40 of them and restoration of rest is under progress.
-You will also find numerous Peacock dancing in the courtyard.
-Which also reminds us why this place is known as Morena.
+The Archaeological Survey of India is doing a good job and has restored approx 40 of them and the restoration of the rest is under progress.
+You will also find numerous peacocks dancing in the courtyard.
+This also reminds us why this place is known as Morena.

 Morena to Gwalior

-After starting our journey on a high note, mesmerized with the sculpture of Bateshwar Hindu Temple group, Padhavali and Mitawali, we headed towards the Crown city of Madhya Pradesh described as ‘The pearl in the necklace of the forts of India’ by the mughal emperor, Babur, for night halt.
-Since we reached well in time we explored the local market,just to find nothing unique, followed by light and sound show at Gwalior Fort.
+After starting our journey on a high note, mesmerized with the sculpture of Bateshwar Hindu Temple group, Padhavali, and Mitawali, we headed towards the Crown city of Madhya Pradesh described as ‘The pearl in the necklace of the forts of India’ by the Mughal emperor, Babur, for night halt.
+Since we reached well in the time we explored the local market, just to find nothing unique, followed by a light and sound show at Gwalior Fort.

-Extra Tip : Do carry water bottles and food items along with you for these small offbeat destination.
-Presently there is no facility available in rural area, but MP tourism is in making of a small hotel right next to the Padavali temple.
+Extra Tip: Do carry water bottles and food items along with you for these small offbeat destinations.
+Presently there is no facility available in a rural areas, but MP tourism is in the making of a small hotel right next to the Padavali temple.